logicmonitor/lm-cloud-resource-inventory/README.md

 **Azure**
 * Depending on how many subscriptions are being counted the script typically takes around 2-3 minutes per subscription.
 By default all subscriptions are included.
 Subscriptions can be specified using the *-s* parameter.

-## How to run the proviced scripts?
+## How to run the provided scripts?

 See below for examples on running the LM Cloud Resource Inventory scripts.
 For a list of all parameters you can use the *-h* flag to show all options: